-With asbestos diseases it can sometimes be quite difficult to assess when the time limit begins to run from.
+With asbestos diseases, it can sometimes be quite difficult to assess when the time limit begins to run.

-Where a patient has been diagnosed with mesothelioma or an asbestos related disease the clock effectively starts to run from the date of the formal diagnosis or in some occasions date of knowledge which can be earlier or later.
+Where a patient has been diagnosed with mesothelioma or an asbestos-related disease, the clock effectively starts to run from the date of the formal diagnosis or, in some occasions, the date of knowledge, which can be earlier or later.

 Do I have an asbestos disease?

 We will send you a form of authority authorising access to your medical records and will obtain a copy of your medical records and clinic letter confirming your diagnosis if you are unsure you have an asbestos disease.

 On many occasions, we have acted for victims and their families where the patient was never formally told that they were suffering from an asbestos disease, but instead, the diagnosis was only communicated between the patient’s GP and hospital.

 On other occasions, it is only during Post Mortem after someone has died that it is established that the cause of death was an asbestos-related disease.
 In this situation, the time limit starts to run from the deceased’s date of death.

 Please note that there are different time limits for diffuse mesothelioma payment scheme applications and other government benefit claims.